jaccobroere/kaggle-expedia-ltr/README.md

 # Kaggle: Expedia Hotel Searches, Learning-to-Rank (LTR)
 This repository displays my solution to the [Personalize Expedia Hotel Searches - ICDM 2013](https://www.kaggle.com/competitions/expedia-personalized-sort/leaderboard?) competition held on Kaggle.
-The final NDCG@38 scores were xxx and xxx on the public and private leaderboard, respectively, using 10 percent of the training data.
+The final NDCG@38 scores were 0.51004 and 0.51152 and on the private and public leaderboard, respectively, using 10 percent of the training data.

 ## Problem statement and evaluation method
 The problem statement can be read in [problem_statement.pdf](problem_statement.pdf).
 Due to LaTeX rendering issues with GitHub's Markdown.